3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 If you do go during this time, it’s worth taking a jacket and some gloves.
 They are important items to include when considering what to pack for Germany and will keep you warm in the cold weather!

-How to get to Berlin
+How to Get to Berlin

 You should be able to get a direct flight from most major locations in Europe.
 If you’re coming from further afield, Berlin is still easy to get to.